kpbender/Basketball-Club-Management-System/README.md

 # Basketball-Club-Management-System
-Final Year Group Project (Partial)
+Final Year Group Project (Incomplete)
-This project contains only files implemented by me.

-File Description:
+This repository does not contain the contributions of the other group members.